bretsw/bretsw.github.io/content/cv.md

 ### Contracts and Grants Denied

+- Staudt Willet, K. B., Kim, A., & Xue, H. (Jan 2023). *SEED: Leveling Up the Culturally Sustaining Self-Directed Learning of Black Game Developers*.
+Submitted to Florida State University, Council on Research and Creativity.
+Total requested $97,368. *I was the PI for this grant proposal.*
 - Staudt Willet, K. B., Kim, A., & Xue, H. (Sep 2022). *SEED: Leveling Up the Self-Directed Learning of Early Career Black Game Developers*.
 Submitted to Florida State University, Council on Research and Creativity.
 Total requested $62,150. *I was the PI for this grant proposal.*
 - Staudt Willet, K. B. (Oct 2019). *NAEd/Spencer Dissertation Fellowship: Into the Edu-verse: Early-Career Educators Seeking Induction Support on Social Media*.
 Submitted to the National Academy of Education.
 Total requested $27,500. *I was the PI for this grant proposal.*